umstek/handpicked/README.md

 1. VirtualBox VM: free virtual machine software.

+## Sharing mouse and keyboard among computers

+1. Mouse without Boarders: A Microsoft Garage Project.
+Shares mouse/keyboard/clipboard/drag-drop among upto 4 PCs.
+Sometimes, there's a lag and this is natural.

 ## Code Editors

 1. Visual Studio Code: Obviously.
 I'm not that geeky to use vim or emacs.